fggtobii/wall-t/src/main/docs/Readme.txt

 --help : print help
 --config <custom_config_file>.json : runs the application with the custom_config_file.json.
 Default configuration is config.json
---auto : runs the application with the config.json and connects to the server and switches to wall view automatically
+--auto : runs the application with the config.json and connects to the server and switches to wall view automatically --maximized : starts the application with a maximized application window --screen : Choose screen index (0 is primary and counting up)

 branches can now be specified in the config file and edited in the GUI